-As of December, 31, 2021 the Company had 262 employees in total.
-Full time employees were 222 persons and part time employees were 40 persons.
-The Company had total remunerations for all employees totalling of Baht 113.496 million, including salary, overtime, bonus (not paid in 2021), social security, provident fund (temporary paused the payment in 2021), and employees' benefit.
+As of December, 31, 2022 the Company had 256 employees in total.
+Full time employees were 237 persons and part time employees were 19 persons.
+The Company had total remunerations for all employees totalling of Baht 169.149 million, including salary, overtime, bonus, social security, provident fund, and employees' benefit.